Hospital Cost Reports (HCRIS) Data

 - How does Fonteum's HCRIS data differ from downloading the raw CMS cost reports?

 - CMS publishes HCRIS as a set of RPT, NMRC, ALPHA, and RPT_NME flat files that require significant parsing work to join into a usable analytical dataset.
 The raw files have no API, no schema versioning, and report fiscal-year data on a rolling basis as facilities file their annual cost reports (often 6–18 months after fiscal year end).
-Fonteum processes the HCRIS flat files into a facility-summary schema with one row per facility per fiscal year, computes derived metrics (operating margin, cost-per-discharge, payer mix percentages), attaches per-field fourteen-field provenance, and exposes the result via a query API and bulk export.
-The Definitive Healthcare Hospital Performance Manager product covers similar data at approximately $30,000 per year; Fonteum's HCRIS layer delivers the federal source version.
+Fonteum processes the files into a facility-summary schema and exposes available dataset and source-line metadata.
+Derived, suppressed, or missing values may not have a complete provenance tuple.

 - What financial metrics does Fonteum extract from hospital cost reports?

 - Fonteum's hcris_facility_summary schema covers: total_patient_revenue, net_patient_revenue, total_operating_expenses, operating_income, operating_margin (derived), cost_per_discharge, medicare_days, medicaid_days, charity_care_cost, bad_debt, ftes (total staffing), total_beds, and fiscal_year_end_date.
-All financial fields are in nominal USD as reported; Fonteum does not inflation-adjust.
-Each field carries source_worksheet and source_line metadata from the CMS-2552 form so analysts can trace any number back to the specific cost-report line item.
+Financial fields are nominal USD.
+Source-worksheet and source-line locators appear where the parsed CMS-2552 input supplies them; derived or null values may not map to a single line item.

 - How does HCRIS data support M&A diligence in healthcare?